wp-plugins/sellfire-affiliate-store-builder/readme.txt

 Tested up to: 3.4.2
 Stable tag: 2.0

 SellFire's Affiliate Store Builder makes it easy to earn money as an affiliate.
-Integrated with all of the biggest networks and thousands of merchants.
+Integrated with the biggest networks and thousands of merchants.

 == Description ==